 To make this yummy treat is way simpler than one would think.
 The only trouble is the red color on your hands, the cutting board, and everything else that the red cabbage would touch.
 But it is so worth it!

 - 1 onion (or a quarter of a huge onion, you need about 125g)

-- 1 tablespoons coconut oil (can be substituted with water if you cook oil free)
+- 1 tablespoon coconut oil (can be substituted with water if you cook oil-free)